alex996/presentations/express-session.md

 app.get('/login', (req, res) => {
   // Unless we explicitly write to the session (and resave is false), the
   // store is never updated, even though a new session is generated on each
   // request.
-After we modify that session, it gets persisted.
-On subsequent
+After we modify that session and during req.end(), it gets
-  // writes, its cookie.maxAge also gets updated and synced with the store. req.session.userId = 1
+  // persisted.
+On subsequent writes, it's updated and synced with the store. req.session.userId = 1

   // Note that userId has no special meaning.
 It makes sense to store a